frederickallenjr/reef-check-kelp/README.md

 using the same BigQuery + dbt architecture.
 The `int_survey_sites` model will serve as a shared site reference across both pipelines.

-### Spatial analytics project
-A secondary project is planned using PostgreSQL + PostGIS + QGIS to perform spatial analysis of Giant Kelp distribution in relation to Marine Protected Areas, shipping lanes, offshore infrastructure, and other environmental factors.
-The `mart_giant_kelp_CA_site_year` table will serve as the biological data layer in that project.

 ### Regional expansion
 Current data covers California survey sites only.
 Reef Check operates monitoring programs in Oregon and Washington with comparable transect